 Usually used to ramp up the comedy, sexual tension or both.
 If the trope is reversed, as a man walking around naked, he is more likely to be hit by the woman.
 Sometimes the woman, rather than being fully nude, is merely wearing something very Stripperific.

 Truth in Television, to a degree; most (straight) men will agree that ogling a naked woman is hardly unpleasant, but it's bound to be immensely awkward when it's someone you know (and will have to interact with later) socially.
+As for women, the reasons are pretty much the same, just with the genders in reverse.

 Contrast with Take Off Your Clothes.